Establishing secure connection…Loading editor…Preparing document…

 Do I have to have an operating agreement for my LLC?

-Most states don't require LLCs to have an Operating Agreement, but check with your secretary of state to see what the rules are.
-Regardless, even if you're the sole member of your LLC or your state doesn't require an Operating Agreement, it's beneficial to have one in place for several reasons. -
+Most states don't require LCS to have an Operating Agreement, but check with your Secretary of State to see what the rules are.
+Regardless, even if you're the sole member of your LLC or your state doesn't require an Operating Agreement, it's beneficial to have one in place for several reasons.

 Does Oregon require an LLC to have an operating agreement?